 - Operator: Chances are you have several Operators around already.
 These ruthless finishers get the job done, and you probably owe much of your success to their tireless work.
 You need them to help answer the question, “What?”
 Typical titles for an Operator are COO, Head of Operations, Chief of Staff, or VP of Sales.

 - Processor: Processors are likely entirely new to the organization and are a critical addition if you want your business to have the capacity to scale.
 You tend to find Processor leaders in IT, HR, or Finance/Accounting.
 They are essential to answering the question, “How?”

-- Synergist: The problem in most good teams is that Visionaries, Operators, and Processor have very different, and sometimes mutually exclusively, world views.
+- Synergist: The problem in most good teams is that Visionaries, Operators, and Processors have very different and sometimes mutually exclusive, world views.
 Left to their own devices, teams like this will often devolve into chaos, at least until someone leaves.
 Synergists help solve this problem by answering the question “Who?” and helping the team refine and combine those world views for the best interests of the organization.
 The Synergist style is a learned style that can be leveraged by anyone and is the least confined to a specific role or title.

 What’s your next step?

 If you find yourself in a growing organization and feeling the complexity creeping in and stifling growth, you need to take a long hard look at who can help lead you through the complexity and into capacity.

 I recommend that you take the leadership styles quiz by clicking here and have your team members do the same thing.
 The results will give you and your team a powerful, shared language, and help you see where your team is strong and where it can use some additional support.